What Is an Umbrella School?

 Umbrella schools, as they have been coined, are private schools.
 In Florida, umbrella schools are established to help parents comply with Florida's compulsory school attendance laws.
-Most umbrella schools are home-based, and students complete their coursework at home under the supervision of their parents and/or guardians.
-Students enrolled in umbrella schools are by legal definition private school students not homeschool students.
-Parents and guardians who enroll their children in umbrella schools provide their children's educational information to their umbrella schools (usually in the form of attendance records); parents and guardians who establish a home education program with their district school provide their children's educational information to their district school (usually through annual evaluations).
+Most umbrella schools serve as a school office and students complete their coursework at home under the supervision of their parents and/or guardians.
+Students enrolled in umbrella schools are by statutory definition private school students not homeschool students.
+Parents and guardians who enroll their children in umbrella schools provide their children's educational information to their umbrella school (usually in the form of attendance records); parents and guardians who establish a home education program with their district school provide their children's educational information to their district school (usually through annual evaluations).

 Some Things to Note

 - Many umbrella schools are not brick and mortar, but some do have school buildings and offer classes.

 - In many cases, parents decide how, when and what their children are taught, but some umbrella schools require specific curricula and schedules.

 - Umbrella schools establish their own record keeping and evaluation policies.

 - Some umbrella schools require you share the same faith.